amartin755/tcppump/PACKET_REFERENCE.md

 Checksum (integer: range 0 - 0xffff) If ommited, checksum is calculated automatically.
 Setting the checksum manually is only useful to force creation of malformed packets.

     chksum (optional)

 Payload (bytestream)

+    payload (optional)

+#### Protocol Specifier (ICMPv4 Unreachable)

+    icmp-unreachable

+#### Parameters
+Destination EUI-48 MAC address.
+Note: If `dip` is a multicast address `dmac` will be set automatically.

+    dmac (optional if dip is multicast)

+Destination IPv4 address

+    dip

+Source EUI-48 MAC address.
+If ommited, address of the network interface is used

+    smac (optional)

+Source IPv4 address; If ommited, address of the network interface is used

+    sip (optional)

+Code (integer: 0 = network, 1 = host, 2 = protocol, 3 = port, range 0 - 255, default 0)

+    code (optional)

+Payload (bytestream)

+    payload (optional)

+#### Protocol Specifier (ICMPv4 Source Quench)

+    icmp-src-quench

+#### Parameters
+Destination EUI-48 MAC address.
+Note: If `dip` is a multicast address `dmac` will be set automatically.

+    dmac (optional if dip is multicast)

+Destination IPv4 address

+    dip

+Source EUI-48 MAC address.
+If ommited, address of the network interface is used

+    smac (optional)

+Source IPv4 address; If ommited, address of the network interface is used

+    sip (optional)

+Code (integer: range 0 - 255, default 0)

+    code (optional)

+Payload (bytestream)

+    payload (optional)

+#### Protocol Specifier (ICMPv4 Time Exceeded)

+    icmp-time-exceeded

+#### Parameters
+Destination EUI-48 MAC address.
+Note: If `dip` is a multicast address `dmac` will be set automatically.

+    dmac (optional if dip is multicast)

+Destination IPv4 address

+    dip

+Source EUI-48 MAC address.
+If ommited, address of the network interface is used

+    smac (optional)

+Source IPv4 address; If ommited, address of the network interface is used

+    sip (optional)

+Code (integer: 0 = Time to Live exceeded in transit, 1 = Fragment reassembly time exceeded, range 0 - 255, default 0)

+    code (optional)

+Payload (bytestream)

+    payload (optional)

+#### Protocol Specifier (ICMPv4 Redirect)

+    icmp-redirect

+#### Parameters
+Destination EUI-48 MAC address.
+Note: If `dip` is a multicast address `dmac` will be set automatically.

+    dmac (optional if dip is multicast)

+Destination IPv4 address

+    dip

+Gateway IPv4 address

+    gw

+Source EUI-48 MAC address.
+If ommited, address of the network interface is used

+    smac (optional)

+Source IPv4 address; If ommited, address of the network interface is used

+    sip (optional)

+Code (integer: 0 = network, 1 = host, 2 = protocol, default 0)

+    code (optional)

+Payload (bytestream)

+    payload (optional)

+#### Protocol Specifier (ICMPv4 Echo Request)

+    icmp-echo

+#### Parameters
+Destination EUI-48 MAC address.
+Note: If `dip` is a multicast address `dmac` will be set automatically.

+    dmac (optional if dip is multicast)

+Destination IPv4 address

+    dip

+Source EUI-48 MAC address.
+If ommited, address of the network interface is used

+    smac (optional)

+Source IPv4 address; If ommited, address of the network interface is used

+    sip (optional)

+Identifier (integer: range 0 - 65535, default 0)

+    id (optional)

+Sequence number (integer: range 0 - 65535, default 0)

+    seq (optional)

+Payload (bytestream)

+    payload (optional)

+#### Protocol Specifier (ICMPv4 Echo Reply)

+    icmp-echo-reply

+#### Parameters
+Destination EUI-48 MAC address.
+Note: If `dip` is a multicast address `dmac` will be set automatically.

+    dmac (optional if dip is multicast)

+Destination IPv4 address

+    dip

+Source EUI-48 MAC address.
+If ommited, address of the network interface is used

+    smac (optional)

+Source IPv4 address; If ommited, address of the network interface is used

+    sip (optional)

+Identifier (integer: range 0 - 65535, default 0)

+    id (optional)

+Sequence number (integer: range 0 - 65535, default 0)

+    seq (optional)

+Payload (bytestream)